TimoSolo/timosolo.github.io/_posts/2016-09-02-the-most-powerful-weapon.md

 One country that seems to have figured out how to revolutionise the education system on a national scale is Finland.

-Every year, Finland consistently ranks at the top in the OECD’s Programme for International Student Assessment.
-Unlike other high performing countries, which take a more traditional approach to education and are extremely test-driven, Finland has succeeded using some very unusual methods: No homework, no exams, 75 minutes of recess, teachers staying with the same students for five years, and requiring a Masters degree to enter the teaching profession.
+> Every year, Finland consistently ranks at the top in the OECD’s Programme for International Student Assessment.
+Unlike other high performing countries, which take a more traditional approach to education and are extremely test-driven, Finland has succeeded using some very unusual methods: No homework, no exams, 75 minutes of recess, teachers staying with the same students for five years, and requiring a Masters degree to enter the teaching profession.<br>
-<a href="http://www.en-novate.co.za/application-form/" target="_blank">http://www.en-novate.co.za/application-form/</a>
+<i><a href="http://www.en-novate.co.za/application-form/" target="_blank">http://www.en-novate.co.za/application-form/</a></i>

 When I heard about this entrepreneurial trip to Finland for South African start-ups in the Education Sector, I jumped at the chance to help promote it.